syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 <script async class="speakerdeck-embed" data-id="bf378b409cad424494ef5a75d7fbaf72" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 **3. Apply an appropriate brand style for the app**
+The existing Capital One brand guidelines and assets were created and optimised to work for print and the web, but not so much for mobile applications.

+The challenge was to modernise

 ***My Role***
+• Worked with the existing brand colour pallet to find appropriate uses of colours,

 ***The Outcomes***
 <img src="/images/posts/capitalone/FontWar.png" width="650px">